AzureAD/azure-activedirectory-library-for-android/docs/Automation/how_to_run_tests.md

 All of these logs are saved in the `/sdcard/automation` directory on the device.

 We can pull these using either `adb pull` command or we can also view these directly in Android Studio using [Device File Explore](https://developer.android.com/studio/debug/device-file-explorer).

+### Pipelines / Scripts to facilitate automation during releases

+We have created pipelines and/or scripts to facilitate running automation during releases, you can find them here: [Release Automation Pipelines & Scripts](release_automation_scripts.md)